RestorationsSOS.com - Fire and Water Damage Restoration

 Improve Environmental Conditions

 If you decide to clean and repair your textiles yourself, start with promoting better environmental conditions for dry out and dehumidification.
 If possible, work outdoors.
-If weather conditions are not allowing working outdoors, dry your textiles indoors in a ventilated room and use fans to constantly circulate the air.
+If weather conditions do not allow working outdoors, dry your textiles indoors in a ventilated room and use fans to constantly circulate the air.

-Once the item and mold have dried, remove the mold gently.
-To remove the residues of mold use a gentle vacuuming action with a HEPA filtered vacuum cleaner.
+Once the items and mold have dried, remove the mold gently.
+To remove the residues of mold use a gentle vacuuming action with a HEPA-filtered vacuum cleaner.
 Before you start, test the technique, the vacuum suction pressure, and the effect of the brush on a small test area of the fabric.

 Another common technique is to use a soft brush to loosen the residue.
 Use this technique only if the fabric beneath is sufficiently strong.
 You can also use a gentle water stream to rinse mold residue.
 Do not dry clean moldy textiles.